 Allow USB and other accessories to connect to your Mac

-On Mac laptops with Apple silicon, you need to approve new accessories before they can connect.
+On Mac laptops with Apple silicon, you might need to approve new accessories before they can connect.

 Allow accessories to connect